celador/ForceCode/README.md

 ## Configuration

 To begin, press `Opt+Cmd+C` or open the Command Pallet and type `>ForceCode: Menu` to bring up the ForceCode Menu
 You can then enter your credentials to login to your Salesforce org.
-Your configuration file will be stored in the base project directory as `force.json`.
+Your configuration file will be stored in the `.vscode` directory of your base project as `force.json`.
 You need to have a folder opened in VSCode to be able to store this configuration file.
 The configuration file should look something like...